krasimir/fabrico/src/core/Former/README.md

     $form = Former::get("unique-name-of-your-form");

 ### 4. Getting form's response
 The response of the form could be html markup or the submitted data.
-Before to try to get some of these things you should populate the form with the *update* method:
+Before to try to get some of these things you should populate the form by using the *update* method:

     $form->update([data source - associative array], [default values - an object]);